osuosl/osuosl-mirror-sync/docs/source/index.rst

 ------------

 The nature of our system allows some flexibility to the services that we can offer.
-We can server as the master mirror for small projects, but also as a part of a large project's mirror infrastructure.
+We can serve as the master mirror for small projects, but also as a part of a large project's mirror infrastructure.
 Each set of data is referred to as a 'tree'; each project may have one or more trees.